 - identified as being short or long term.

 One approach to strategic planning that aids in the identification of non-financial performance indicators and their measurement is known as the Balanced Scorecard.
-Learn about this approach by viewing this video training course.
+Learn about this approach by viewing our online training course.
 The Mutual Value Measurement framework is another option, with resources and consultancy for implementation available from BCCM.

 Finally, it is important to communicate the co-operative’s strategic plan to members.
 Reporting on progress against milestones in the strategic plan will be the basis for reporting to members on progress towards achieving the co-operative’s purpose.

-Learn more about financial and non-financial performance measures in the short video training course starting up and measuring for co-ops.
+Learn more about financial and non-financial performance measures in our free, online training course starting up and measuring for co-ops.

 Guidance for identifying appropriate performance indicators for co-operatives and reporting to members can be found in the following resources: